-The planned roadway network includes the projects and facilities described in Table 4 below, with one exception.
-The East-West Arterial Overcrossing is not included on Figure 9 as that segment of the Basalt Creek Parkway is anticipated to be constructed after 2040.
-Figure 9 also depicts where local connections may be needed to provide access and circulation to existing development and developable parcels.
-Both Level of Service (LOS) and Volume to Capacity (V/C) performance measures are shown.
-Level of service (LOS) ratings and volume-to-capacity (v/c) ratios are two performance measures of intersection operations.
+The roadway network for the Basalt Creek Concept Plan is shown in Figure 9 on Page X. The planned roadway network includes the projects and facilities described in Table 4 below, with two exceptions.
+The East-West Arterial Overcrossing is not included on Figure 9 as that segment of the Basalt Creek Parkway is anticipated to be constructed after 2035 and beyond the planning horizon for the Concept Plan.
+The second project, the Kinsman Road Extension from SW Ridder Road to SW Tonquin Loop Road, as shown in Figure 9, is no longer proposed as a collector, but rather, a local street.
+Figure 9 depicts where local streets may be needed to provide access and circulation to existing development and developable parcels.